astropy/astropy/docs/io/fits/usage/headers.rst

     Though there are some areas where it is almost impossible to hide away the quirks of the FITS format, ``astropy`` tries to make it so that you have to think about it as little as possible.
-If there are any areas where you have concerned yourself unnecessarily about how the header is constructed, let help@stsci.edu know, as there are probably areas where this can be improved on even more.
+If there are any areas that are left vague or difficult to understand about how the header is constructed, please let help@stsci.edu know, as there are probably areas where this can be improved on even more.